Rhonda Lyne, Executive Director

 Ellen Sherman, Secretary, Chair of Marketing

 Although she is not a musician (besides a short stint in piano at age 10), Ellen has always had a passion for musicians.
 She started her events + music career at 101 the Fox as an intern.
 From there, her interests grew and soon she was planning full fledged concerts, rap battles, radio shows and festivals.
 Currently, as a board member and the Marketing Committee Chair, she manages promotional campaigns, marketing strategies and the annual donation drive.
-In her professional life Ellen is the event manager at 21c Museum Hotel and in her free time she likes wandering to far places, eating vegetable korma and attending music festivals.
+In her professional life Ellen is the event manager at Hotel Kansas City and in her free time she likes wandering to far places, eating vegetable korma and attending music festivals.

-Eric Barton, General Counsel
+Eric Barton, Treasurer, General Counsel

 Eric is an attorney with a national litigation practice, handling complex commercial litigation and class actions.
 He also writes an occasional newspaper column.
 Eric grew up in Manhattan (KS), lived in Lawrence for 20 years, and recently moved to Kansas City, where he is an enthusiastic supporter of live, local music and other performing arts.
 His other favorite music city is New Orleans, and Eric supports non-profit organizations in both cities that provide medical assistance and career development opportunities for musicians and others in the music industry.